Category intelligence brief

 Finish here when you need practical next steps rather than more category theory.

-Arm-based household helpers — laundry folders, kitchen robots, and mobile manipulators that handle physical tasks at home.
-The ui44 database currently tracks 10 robots in this category from 10 manufacturers.
+Arm-based household helpers — laundry folders, kitchen robots, and mobile manipulators that take on hands-on physical tasks around the home.
+The ui44 database currently tracks 16 robots in this category from 14 manufacturers.

-ui44 currently tracks 10 home assistants robots from 10 different manufacturers including Devanthro, Hello Robot, Hisense, LG Electronics, Nosh Robotics, and 5 more.
+ui44 currently tracks 16 home assistants robots from 14 different manufacturers including Devanthro, Futuring Robot, Hello Robot, Hisense, LG Electronics, and 9 more.
 Browse the full robot directory to see all categories.

-10 companies make home assistants robots tracked in the ui44 database: Devanthro, Hello Robot, Hisense, LG Electronics, Nosh Robotics, Sunday, SwitchBot, Toyota, Weave Robotics, Zeroth Robotics.
+14 companies make home assistants robots tracked in the ui44 database: Devanthro, Futuring Robot, Hello Robot, Hisense, LG Electronics, Nosh Robotics, NEURA Robotics, Piaggio Fast Forward, Sunday, Syncere, SwitchBot, Toyota, Weave Robotics, Zeroth Robotics.
 Explore all robotics companies on the manufacturers page.

 Home assistant robots operating in close proximity to humans — especially those with arms, grippers, and mobile platforms — face the most stringent safety requirements in consumer robotics.
 Manipulation robots must implement force-torque limiting in every joint to prevent injury during contact with humans: ISO/TS 15066 specifies maximum allowable forces for different body regions (e.g., 140 N for… Read the full safety & regulation section for detailed information on certifications, standards, and precautions for home assistants robots.